 FAs- a number of Jasper locals

 I first of heard of this crag back in the early 1990’s when I was living and working in Jasper, and it was obscure then and from the looks of the trail up to this small rough cliff and the ground at the base of the cliff, still hold a very obscure title in Jasper climbing history.
-The place always sounded mysterious when end-of-an-era lycra climbers mentioned it, only less than a few folks I ever heard actually went, and then they didn’t mention up info as to exactly where it was found.
-Did they not want anyone to know they climbed there because it was short?
-It tore your rope, hence the name maybe, and they didn’t want to be implicated?
-They never really went and it didn’t really exist?
-Or maybe they wanted to keep the approach beauty to themselves?
+The place always sounded mysterious when local climbers mentioned it.

 From Jasper drive north on Highway 93 north, for 40kms and park as for the Roche Miette scramble.
 This dirt-mud pullout is easy to locate, and once safely off the road, start your journey by crossing into the high brush, however it is a messy muddy, thorny brief but memorable bushwack into a open space.
 Find a way through on the left and on the return you can try the brush more to the west of the parking area.
 So at the end of the day a different path through the jungle bramble is inspiring, and it is better than the east way through.
 But this explaining is all for not if through parking area is dry and dusty, as you can just walk right through to get to the open area mentioned earlier.